Find Inner Peace and Take Action

 Today, we have evidence-based techniques that are shown to improve symptoms of anxiety and depression.

 Cognitive Behavior Therapy (CBT) is an effective method that works for all types of anxiety disorders.
 CBT focuses on reframing your thoughts and changing your behavior.

 While researchers have repeatedly demonstrated the effectiveness of CBT, it is important to understand that there is another aspect to therapy that contributes to its effectiveness.

 The connection you form with your therapist is integral to your healing process.
 We are biologically wired for connection.
 Working one on one with a therapist will provide you with a safe space in which you can openly express yourself and experience relief.
 At the same time, it provides a valuable opportunity to learn the skills you need to prevent and reduce anxiety.

 Dr. Sharone is an expert in treating anxiety.

-More than just providing CBT to treat anxiety, she helps to address the source of your anxiety.
+More than just providing CBT to treat anxiety, Dr. Sharone helps to address the source of your anxiety.
 Dr. Sharone uses insight-oriented therapy, Emotion Focused Therapy, and effective mindfulness approaches, such as Acceptance and Commitment Therapy, to bring about deeper, more lasting change.

 She also coaches you on how to break down an overwhelming task (e.g., a large project, a difficult conversation, etc.) into manageable pieces so that you can take immediate action.
 Coaching may involve learning the necessary skills (e.g., communication skills, emotional intelligence, boundary setting, etc.) to accomplish your goals.

-If you would like to learn more about Dr. Sharone’s integrative approach to treating anxiety, you are welcome to call and book your first appointment or fill the my contact form and click submit.
+If you would like to learn more about Dr. Sharone’s integrative approach to treating anxiety, you are welcome to call and book your first appointment or fill out the the contact form and click submit.